 has been guiding walks and tours in both Orkney and Shetland for over 20 years.
 She lives in Shetland on a small croft with her husband.

 award-winning Shetland Museum which displays over 3,000 artefacts and end the day at Clickhimin Iron Age Broch and later wheelhouse, situated just outside Lerwick.

 Day Five - Shetland

 We make our independent journeys home or remain to explore more of the islands.

 YOUR COMPREHENSIVE EXPERT GUIDED TOUR PRICE INCLUDES

-- Expert Guide Lecturer & Professional Tour
+- Expert Guide Lecturer & Professional Tour Manager

-Manager

 - Entries to all sites as per the itinerary

 - Field notes

-- · All taxes & gratuities
+- All taxes & gratuities

 Included travel

-All local transport
+· All local transport

 Accommodation

-$\bullet \;\;$ Accommodation in the Brae Hotel, Shetland
+Accommodation in the Brae Hotel, Shetland

 Culinary inclusions

-• 4 breakfasts, 4 lunches & 4 dinners
+- 4 breakfasts, 4 lunches & 4 dinners

-Water with all meals, wine and tea or coffee with dinner
+- Water with all meals, wine & tea or coffee with dinner

 Dates & prices per person

-Date

-Twin/Dbl Share

-SS

-18th - 22nd Jul
+Twin/Dbl Share SS Date 18th - 22nd Jul £1,890

-£1,890

-£325
+🛪 Flights to Scotland may be available from your local airport.
+Call our Travel Experts for more information

 For full details of this tour visit andantetravels.co.uk/ashe

 The dramatic discovery of the skeleton of Richard III beneath a Leicester car park in 2012 was an archaeological find that made news all around the world.
-It also reignited the great debate about Richard's personal character - was he a hero or a villain?
+It also reignited the great debate about Richard's personal character was he a hero or a villain?
 YOUR EXPERT GUIDE Dr Michael Jones Author and presenter Dr Michael Jones is a leading military historian with special interests in Richard III.